Bismarck, North Dakota: Cityscape

 The city has developed around downtown Bismarck, the center of historic development.
 It is distinctive because the city's major shopping center, Kirkwood Mall, is in the city center rather than in the suburbs.
-Several other major retail stores are in the vicinity of Kirkwood Mall, which was developed near the Bismarck Civic Center.
-The two Bismarck hospitals, CHI St. Alexius Medical Center and Sanford Health (previously Medcenter One Health Systems) are both downtown.
+Several other major retail stores are near Kirkwood Mall, which was developed near the Bismarck Event Center.
+The two Bismarck hospitals, CHI St. Alexius Medical Center and Sanford Health (previously Medcenter One Health Systems), are downtown.
 The streets are lined with small stores and restaurants.

-Much recent commercial and residential growth has taken place in the city's northern section, largely because of expanding retail centers.
+Much recent commercial and residential growth has occurred in the city's northern section, largely because of expanding retail centers.
 Among the shopping centers in northern Bismarck are Gateway Fashion Mall, Northbrook Mall, Arrowhead Plaza, and the Pinehurst Square "power center" mall.